Recovering 3D structural properties of galaxies from SDSS-like photometry: Results and discussion

+Note that in principle, the inclination angles of real elliptical galaxies cannot be restored (and are difficult to define!) from images since these objects are triaxial ellipsoids, but if a galaxy contains a significant disc component, the inclination angle can be determined from it.
+Nevertheless, the influence of the bulge component to the inclination angle determination is still present via the uncertainty of the bulge-disc decomposition.

 Based on this test, we can conclude that inclination angles can be restored sufficiently accurately for spiral and S0 galaxies and the additionally required CPU time for 3D modelling is justified, when the inclination angle determination is important.
+In \citet{Tempel:12a} it is shown that 3D modelling can give statistically slightly better inclination angles than a simple 2D modelling.

+Since our method to model galaxies depends slightly on the initial parameters, due to the degeneracy between various parameters, we cannot find all the parameters directly.
+The degeneracy is strongest for the inclination angles of galaxies, which are degenerate with the thickness/ellipticity of the galaxy.
+However, it is major problem only for bulge-dominated galaxies.

+The reader may notice the lack of face-on bulge-dominated galaxies in our sample.
+Our sample of idealised model galaxies is constructed on the basis on actual objects and the inclination angle is derived assuming axially symmetric galaxies.
+In reality, bulges and elliptical galaxies are triaxial ellipsoids, yielding no circularly symmetric projections which could be interpreted as a face-on configuration.